-The function of a humans circulatory system is to transport blood around the body.
-The blood itself also carries numerous other substances that the body requires to function.
+The function of the circulatory system is to transport blood around the body.
+Blood itself also carries numerous other substances that the body requires to function:

 Systemic & pulmonary circulation

-There are three circulatory processes occurring simultaneously within the body.
-Firstly, systemic circulation carries blood around the body, pulmonary circulation carries blood to the lungs and coronary circulation provides the heart with its own supply of blood.
+There are three circulatory system processes occurring simultaneously within the body.
+Firstly, systemic circulation carries blood around the body.
+Pulmonary circulation carries blood to the lungs.
+Coronary circulation provides the heart with its own blood supply.

-A waste product of energy production (metabolism) is Carbon dioxide and in order to be removed, it too passes across the walls of the capillaries, into the bloodstream.
-The blood continues back towards the heart, through venules and then veins, into the right atrium.
+A waste product of energy production (metabolism) is Carbon dioxide (CO2).
+Carbon dioxide also passes across the walls of the capillaries, into the blood.
+Blood continues back towards the heart, through venules, into veins, and eventually back to the right atrium of the heart.

-Once blood returns to the heart it is then pumped from the right ventricle through the Pulmonary arteries to the lungs, where the waste carbon dioxide can be expelled and more Oxygen collected.
-The Pulmonary vein carries oxygenated blood back to the left atrium of the heart, where the cycle starts again.
+Once blood returns to the heart it is pumped from the right ventricle through the Pulmonary arteries to the lungs.
+Here the waste carbon dioxide is expelled and more Oxygen collected.
+The Pulmonary vein then carries oxygenated blood back to the left atrium of the heart.
+The cycle then starts again.